kamranahmedse/developer-roadmap/content/roadmaps/101-backend/content/114-design-and-development-principles/readme.md

-# Design and development principles
+# Design and development principlesss